-About the Garden that is the core of JaffaRamses II's Gate Garden, the ruins in front of you, are the oldest ruins in Jaffa.
-They are located in an archeological dig that was excavated in the 1950's, and many findings throughout history were discovered.
+About the Garden that is the Core of JaffaRamses II's Gate Garden, the ruins in front of you, are the oldest ruins in Jaffa.
+They are located in an archeological dig that was excavated in the 1950's, with many findings throughout history being discovered.

-These remains, like others around the region of Canaan, that Jaffa, already in the day, was under occupation and ruling from Egypt.
+These remains, like others around the region of Canaan, that Jaffa, already back in the day, was under occupation and rule from Egypt.

 Digs on the southern side of the hill are archeological digs of remains from an Egyptian city during a later period, more than 3,500 years ago.
 From this settlement the city of Jaffa was built, and eventually reached the Jaffa we see today.